Bimorph Lithium Niobate Piezoelectric Micromachined Ultrasonic Transducers: Introduction

 PMUTs conventionally rely on bilayer (bimorph) active layers to maximize transduction efficiency \cite{akhbari_bimorph_2016}.
 This configuration aims to compensate for the intrinsic stress distribution during flexural motion, thereby preventing full charge cancellation in a single-layer (unimorph) piezoelectric flexural mode device.
 While an alternative unimorph structure can employ passive mechanical layers to mitigate this effect, it introduces substantial performance bottlenecks: a reduced electromechanical coupling (\(k^2\)) due to stress in the passive layer, and increased thermal and mechanical stress resulting from its mismatched stiffness and thermal expansion coefficients with the active layer.
 These configurations are summarized in Fig. \ref{UnimorphBimorph} (a) and (b).
 Consequently, beyond intrinsic material constants, the ability to fabricate high-quality bimorph acoustic stacks is a critical determinant of PMUT performance.

 PZT, a lead-based perovskite, remains dominant in the industry owing to its strong transmit characteristics \cite{tsang_piezoelectric_2002}.
 However, its high electrical permittivity at constant stress (\(\varepsilon^T\)) and the high associated dielectric loss limit sensing performance, such as the signal-to-noise ratio \cite{tressler_piezoelectric_1998}.
 Despite these drawbacks, the maturity of PZT fabrication processes continues to sustain its role as a primary PMUT material.
-To overcome limitations faced by PZT, AlN is employed for its low dielectric loss and high sensitivity.
+To overcome the limitations of PZT, AlN is employed for its low dielectric loss and high sensitivity.
 Although it possesses moderate piezoelectricity, leading to moderate \(k^2\), its low \(\varepsilon^T\) and low dielectric loss enhance sensitivity and signal-to-noise ratio, making it ideal for low-power, high-sensitivity systems \cite{shao_bimorph_2021, akhbari_highly_2014}.
-Nevertheless, PZT and AlN exhibit complementary limitations: PZT excels as an actuator but performs poorly as a sensor, whereas AlN offers high sensitivity but limited actuation capability.
-A comparison is listed in Table \ref{tab1} \cite{qiao_full_2020, shi_enhanced_2020, caro_erratum_2015, wolff_al1xscxn_2022, streque_stoichiometric_2019}.
+Nevertheless, PZT and AlN exhibit complementary limitations: PZT excels as an actuator but performs poorly as a sensor, whereas AlN offers high sensitivity but limited actuation.
+A comparison is listed in Tables \ref{tab1} and \ref{tab2} \cite{qiao_full_2020, shi_enhanced_2020, caro_erratum_2015, wolff_al1xscxn_2022, streque_stoichiometric_2019}.

 Recent advancements in piezoelectric materials aim to overcome the inherent trade-offs among transmission efficiency, sensitivity, and environmental compliance by pursuing lead-free alternatives.
 Potassium sodium niobate (KNN), a lead-free perovskite, offers improved actuation, but despite efforts to minimize \(\varepsilon^T\), KNN remains sub-optimal for an acoustic sensor \cite{xia_high_2024}.
 By contrast, ScAlN has been developed to enhance AlN's piezoelectric response through scandium alloy incorporation, significantly increasing its piezoelectric coefficients at the cost of slightly higher \(\varepsilon^T\) and dielectric loss.
 Regardless, ScAlN remains less piezoelectric than PZT, KNN, and other incumbent platforms.
 Moreover, both KNN and ScAlN are constrained by thin-film deposition processes, which limit the achievable film thickness and complicate bimorph stack formation without incorporating intermediate electrode layers \cite{iborra_piezoelectric_2004, lundh_residual_2021, shibata_knn_2022, xia_high-spl_2023}.
 These challenges underscore the need for an alternative piezoelectric platform that can strike a balance in bidirectional acoustic performance.